 Jetpack is a multi-purpose plugin, which is developed by Automattic (WordPress parent company) and offers different modules to enhance WordPress features.
 Some of the notable features of this plugin are:

 - After the deadline integration

-These are just few of the features offered by JetPack, and there are many more features that you can activate using this plugin.
-Today, I was working on optimization of my WordPress blog, and first thing I did is: I used P3 plugin profiler plugin to find out, which plugin is taking maximum resources from my server.
-I already told you, using too many plugins will slow down your blog, and if you are aware of plugins I use at ShoutMeLoud, you would realize that I’m making most out of memory offered by my VPS hosted on SSHVM.
+Today, I was working on optimization of my WordPress blog, and the first thing I did is: I used P3 plugin profiler plugin to find out, which plugin is taking maximum resources from my server.
+I have already told you, that using too many plugins will slow down your blog.

 Why deactivate unused Jetpack plugin module?